organiclever/the-organic/README.md

 ## Repository Management

-The `tmngr` tool provides several commands to manage the monorepo.
-For more details, see the [tmngr README](./the-mngr/README.md).
+The `khadim` tool provides several commands to manage the monorepo.
+For more details, see the [khadim README](./the-khadim/README.md).

-## F# Project: tmngr
+## F# Project: khadim

 To run the F# project:

-1. Navigate to the the-mngr directory:
+1. Navigate to the the-khadim directory:
-   `cd the-mngr`
+   `cd the-khadim`

 2. Build the project:
    `dotnet build`